-You will be encouraged to carry out your own exercise program at home 4 more times per week and to keep a weekly exercise diary to help you with your progress.
+You will be encouraged to carry out your own exercise program at home 4 more times per week and to keep a weekly exercise diary to help you progress.
 Exercise staff will work closely with you to help you advance your exercise and achieve your goals.

 All education is supported by the

 Diabetes College – Living and Thriving with Diabetes.